vana-com/vana-dlp-smart-contracts/README.md

 ### [Root Network Contract](https://docs.vana.org/vana/core-concepts/key-elements/smart-contracts#root-network-contract)

 The DLP Root contract manages the registration and reward distribution for Data Liquidity Pools (DLPs) in the Vana ecosystem.
 It operates on an epoch-based system, where the top 16 most staked DLPs and their stakers receive rewards at the end of each epoch.
-The contract allows users to stake VANA tokens as guarantors for DLPs, with rewards distributed based on the staking position at the beginning of each epoch.
+The contract allows users to stake VANA tokens as guarantors for DLPs, with rewards distributed based on the staking position at the end of each epoch.

 Moksha:  [0xff14346dF2B8Fd0c95BF34f1c92e49417b508AD5](https://moksha.vanascan.io/address/0xff14346dF2B8Fd0c95BF34f1c92e49417b508AD5)